 Our typical offer is 104-112 UCAS Points.
 We operate a flexible admissions policy and treat everyone as an individual.
 This means that we will take into consideration your educational achievements and predicted grades (where applicable) together with your application as a whole, including work experience and personal statement.General Studies accepted.

 BTEC Diploma: Distinction, Distinction*

-5 GCSEs at grade C including Maths and English.
-Will NOT accept GCSE Maths equivalence
+5 GCSEs at grade C/4 including Maths and English or equivalent